Master of Fine Arts programme in Fine Arts

 Graduates receive the degree of Master of Fine Arts.

 Graduates include artists exhibiting in galleries, museums, and biennials.
 Others have established alternative platforms to those of the conventional art world.
-We have educated activists, cultural producers, academics, curators, critics, writers, educators, commercial gallerists, DJs, tattooists, and farmers.
+We have educated activists, cultural producers, researchers, academics, curators, critics, writers, educators, commercial gallerists, DJs, tattooists and farmers.

 Facilities

-Based in the centre of Gothenburg, HDK-Valand’s facilities consist of lecture rooms, a cinema, large-scale studios that are shared but partitionable, project spaces, well-equipped workshops, and student-run galleries.
+Based in the centre of Gothenburg, HDK-Valand’s facilities consist of lecture rooms, studios that are shared but partitionable, bookable project spaces, equipment borrowing, production workshops, and two galleries, that are currently student-run.